 It is a test that helps maximum people with its results.
 It not only helps students and colleges, but also helps advisors to understand the levels of students and provide suitable recommendations.

 For most students, it is more like a self-assessment test.
 Students who have not been able to score well in ACT or SAT can take the test to assess their abilities and know their preparedness for college level studies.
-The results gives them a peep into their level of skills along with recommendations for developmental courses.
+The results give them a peep into their level of skills along with recommendations for developmental courses.

 Taking the exam as an admission test is preferred by a large number of students because of its features.
 It is more convenient to take this test as it is offered more frequently than SAT or ACT.
 Hence, it offers more flexibility in terms of selecting a suitable test date.
 Moreover, the test is self-paced, which removes the tension created by time constrains in other admission tests.
 Thus, students can concentrate better on scoring well in it.

 Understanding COMPASS Score Report